What is basic pay?

 How to calculate basic pay from CTC?

 Cost to Company (CTC) is the total amount that a company spends on an employee directly or indirectly.
 CTC refers to the total salary package of the employee.
 It is inclusive of all monthly components such as basic pay, reimbursements, various allowances, etc. and all annual components such as gratuity, annual variable pay, annual bonus, etc. In order to carry out the basic pay calculations, one needs to subtract the allowance from the CTC, also called as gross pay.

 What is the basic salary percentage?

 Usually, the basic salary is 40% to 60% of CTC (Cost to Company).
 The statutory components: bonus, PF, gratuity and other benefits are determined based on the basic salary.
-An increase or decrease in the basic salary can affect the employee’s CTC.
+An increase or decrease in the basic salary calculations can affect the employee’s CTC.

 What is the excel formula for basic salary calculation?